-To receive updates about the 2019 parade and find out more about volunteer opportunities, please sign up for our parade newsletter here.
+To receive updates about our 2022 parade and other upcoming Cattywampus events, please sign up for our parade newsletter here.

 Want to learn more about this parade?
 Check out this beautiful video piece that CTV Knoxville put together of the 2018 Parade here!
 You can also watch East TN PBS’s piece about Cattywampus & the 2017 Appalachian Puppet Pageant here.